-Chermside Day Hospital has a Consumer Advisory Group that meets at regular intervals during the year.
-The group comprises individuals who have either been a patient or have a family member or friend who has been a patient with us.
+Glenelg Day Hospital has a Consumer Advisory Group that meets regularly.
+The group comprises of individuals who have either been a patient or have a family member who has been a patient with us.

 The purpose of this group is to provide invaluable feedback as to how we might address the needs of our patients and their families/visitors.